Dive The World logo Dive The World Indonesia website banner Dive The World Indonesia website banner

 Just 30 metres from shore lies the broken 120 metre long wreckage of this World War II cargo ship.
 The Liberty was torpedoed by a Japanese submarine out in the Lombok Strait, 11 January 1942, but was able to limp back to shore.
 Unable to quite make port, its captain steered the ship onto the beach at Tulamben.
 Here the boat remained until 1963, when laval flow from Bali's last great volcanic eruption from nearby Mount Gunung Agung pushed the vessel back into the water.
 The wreck now lies parallel to shore on its side, with its deck facing furthest from shore.

-The most famous and popular of Bali scuba diving spots, the wreck is now completely covered in healthy coral growth, and the numerous structural holes provide endless opportunities for exploration.
+The most famous of Bali scuba diving spots and the most popular of the Tulamben dive sites, the wreck is now completely covered in healthy coral growth, and the numerous structural holes provide endless opportunities for exploration.
 Soft corals dominate here, with crinoids, featherstars and hydroids.

 Large fish species that frequent the wreck include sunfishOpens in a new window, great barracudaOpens in a new window, Napoleon fishOpens in a new window and scribbled filefish.